Moses Brown: Later life

-In 1779, Brown married his second wife, Mary Olney, a fellow Quaker.
-They were married for 18 years and had no children.

 In 1788, Brown returned briefly to the business world, embarking on a textile venture in partnership with his cousin Smith Brown and his future son-in-law William Almy.
 Brown became interested in recent British attempts to use water power in their textile mills.
 He hired English immigrant Samuel Slater to help build a similar mill in Pawtucket, Rhode Island.
-In 1793, the factory became the first water-powered spinning mill in the United States, a seminal event generally considered the birth of the American Industrial Revolution.
-Moses's son Obadiah Brown soon replaced Smith Brown as a partner, and Samuel Slater joined them to create the firm of Almy, Brown & Slater.
-Brown soon withdrew from active involvement in the firm but remained a partner.
+In 1793, the factory became the first water-powered spinning mill in the United States, a seminal event that is generally considered the birth of the American Industrial Revolution.
+Moses's son Obadiah Brown replaced Smith Brown as a partner, and Slater joined them to create the firm of Almy, Brown & Slater.
+Brown withdrew from active involvement in the firm but remained a partner.

 Brown shifted to a variety of new activities.
 He played a role in Rhode Island's ratification of the U.S. Constitution in 1790.
-He also became interested in agricultural experiments on his Providence farm, and helped found the Rhode Island Agricultural Society in 1800.
+He also became interested in agricultural experiments on his Providence farm and helped found the Rhode Island Agricultural Society in 1800.
 He served on the first board of directors of the Providence Bank and was treasurer of the Central Bridge Company.
 During the yellow fever epidemic of 1797, he was a strong advocate of sanitation practices.
 He later introduced smallpox vaccination to Rhode Island.

 Brown's second wife, Mary, died in 1798.
 He married widow Phebe (Waterman) Lockwood in 1799.
 Phebe died in 1809, and Brown remained unmarried for the last 27 years of his life.

-Brown was a pacifist, and he was inspired by the War of 1812 between the US and Great Britain to work on behalf of peace.
+Brown was a pacifist, and he was inspired by the War of 1812 between the U.S. and Great Britain to work on behalf of peace.
 He was instrumental in founding the Rhode Island Peace Society in 1818.
 He promoted the Quaker position that Quakers should resist war taxes.

-Brown played an important role in collecting documents relating to colonial Rhode Island, many of them inherited through his own family.
+Brown played an important role in collecting documents relating to colonial Rhode Island, many of them inherited through his family.
 He collected biographical information about his contemporary and fellow abolitionist Jemima Wilkinson, who was known as the Public Universal Friend.
 He was a founding member of the Rhode Island Historical Society, served as its chairman, and had most of his papers left to it after his death.
 Brown was also elected a member of the American Antiquarian Society in 1815.

 Brown died from gastroenteritis in Providence on September 6, 1836.
 He left few family members, having outlived three wives, all three of his children, and three of his four stepchildren.

 At his death, his only descendants were his granddaughter Anna (Almy) Jenkins (1790–1849) and her children.
 He left much of his estate to the children of his stepdaughter Sarah (Lockwood) Harris (1773–1832), and to the Society of Friends.
 His son Obadiah had married but left no children.
-Brown is buried in the Quaker section of the North Burial Ground at 5 Branch Avenue, Providence, RI.
+Brown is buried in the Quaker section of the North Burial Ground in Providence.